Vrushank-Ahire/MAVEN_8th_ABAW/README.md

 ## Dataset
 The model is trained and evaluated on the **Aff-Wild2** dataset, an audiovisual (A/V) dataset containing 594 videos with approximately 3 million frames from 584 subjects.
 Each frame is annotated with continuous valence and arousal values, representing emotional states along the dimensions of pleasantness (valence) and intensity (arousal).

-### Dataset Rules
-- Only **uni-task solutions** (valence-arousal estimation) are allowed.
-- Teams can use any pre-trained model (public or private) as long as it has not been pre-trained on Aff-Wild2.
-- During model refinement, only valence-arousal annotations can be used.
-Other annotations (e.g., expressions or action units) are not allowed.

 ## Model Architecture
 MAVEN consists of the following components:
 1. **Modality-Specific Encoders**: